An Incentive-Compatible Semi-Parallel Proof-of-Work Protocol: Bobtail Smallest Hash Attacks

 Note that, the adversary has access to all public information, can track the public work and thus avoid the risk of losing its hidden work.
 This attack results in higher profits for the attacker even for small $\alpha$, $\gamma$ values and the profitability threshold is $\alpha_T=0$.
 The reasoning is no different than the selfish mining attack on smallest-hash tie-breaking (SHTB) rule which has profitability threshold of $\alpha_T=0$.
 The authors of \cite{preneel_common_metrics} show that the informational advantage an attacker has in SHTB protocols allows it to gain more rewards than honest mining by withholding attacks in smallest hash regions.
 Same arguments hold here which shows that the profitability threshold is $\alpha_T=0$, which is worse than Nakamoto consensus.

 Notice that, to succeed further in this attack, the adversary can further modify the attack to keep its proofs hidden (Step~\ref{enum::bob_attack_2nd}) only if the smallest hash it has produced is below a certain threshold.
-It could simply minimize its risk by picking a low enough smallest hash region mentioned in \cite{preneel_common_metrics}.
-We refer the reader to \cite{preneel_common_metrics} to see why SHTB rule is a weak choice in consensus models against incentive attacks.
+It could simply minimize its risk by picking a low enough smallest hash region mentioned in \cite{preneel_common_metrics}; see \cite{preneel_common_metrics} to see why SHTB rule is a weak choice in consensus models against incentive attacks.

 For example, in \figref{fig::bobtail}, if $p_5$ is mined by the adversary and the adversary is confident that the hash value of $p_5$ is low enough (in smallest hash region), it can refuse to share the block it creates and it can safely mine for the next block before honest miners can do so for a while, gaining an advantage.
-Although the authors claim that DoS attacks can be thwarted by banning the attackers, such a defense mechanism is not straightforward in permissionless blockchain settings with easy-to-obtain sybil identities.
+Although the authors state that DoS attacks can be thwarted by banning the attackers, such a defense mechanism is not straightforward in permissionless blockchain settings with easy-to-obtain sybil identities.

 We first provide some theoretical intuition for the attack and then explain the simulation environment.
 Notice that, the first time there are $L$ proofs in total, i.e., counting both the adversarial and honest proofs, with probability $\alpha$, the lowest hash proof belongs to the adversary.
 In other words, initially, the attack in Step~\ref{enum::bob_attack_2nd} happens on average in $\frac{1}{\alpha}$ blocks.
 Once this happens, the fraction of adversarial proofs for the next block will increase since the adversary mines a lead for the next block before honest miners can find a smaller hash for the current block.
 Considering the value of the hashes are essentially numbers in bits, which can be represented as uniform distribution on $[0,1]$, this attack actually enters in vicious cycle where the adversary has practically infinite lead.